utkarshbv0912-design/rocket-learning-simulator/README.md

 # Rocket Learning Simulator

 An AI-powered rocket simulator and learning platform for teens.
+I used Base 44 for the AI server backing, and I am currently working on making the Vercel app work with AI as well.
 ## Features
 - Rocket building simulator
 - Mission mode with AI-generated challenges